qqueue/ANSICHAN/README.md

     npm install
     sudo npm install -g LiveScript
     lsc -cb ansichan.ls
-    node ansichan.js
+    BOARD="a" PORT="4751" node ansichan.js

 By default, ANSICHAN will run against fountain.hakase.org, and stream /a/ to port 4751.
-Currently there's no way to edit these settings except for the source itself.
+These can be controlled by the associated environment variables.

 # License